 What's great about Red Rock Canyon is how easy it is to recognize where you need to go.
 If you're on the Strip, simply look west and those mountains you see are part of Red Rock Canyon and the western range that borders the Las Vegas Valley.

-From the Strip you take Tropicana, Flamingo or Sahara, head west half an hour and eventually each one runs into the west leg of the 215 Beltway.
-Head north about 5 minutes, exit Charleston Blvd West, turn left and 2 miles later you're in.
+From the Strip you take Tropicana, Flamingo or Sahara, head west 25 minutes or so and eventually each one runs into the west leg of the 215 Beltway.
+Head north a few minutes, exit Charleston Blvd West, turn left and 2 miles later you're in.

-Although these surface streets take you through regular parts of the city and some traffic and lights, they're the simplest most direct route to take.
+Although these surface streets take you through regular parts of the city with some traffic and lights, they're the simplest most direct routes to take.

-If you're further south on the Strip, take I-15 south where it links up to the southern part of the 215 Beltway, get on it heading west and eventually it turns north.
-Travel on until you see the exits for Charleston Blvd, take the West exit, turn left and it will take you into the Conservation Area.
+If you're further south on the Strip, take I-15 south till it links up to the 215 Beltway, get on it heading west and eventually it turns north.
+Travel on until you see the exits for Charleston Blvd, take the West exit, turn left and that takes you right into the Conservation Area.

-If coming from Downtown, catch the 95 North/Reno (which heads west before turning north towards Reno) connect with Summerlin Parkway West to the 215, at the 215 turn left heading south then turn right at Charleston Blvd.
+If coming from Downtown, catch the 95 North/Reno (which heads west before turning north towards Reno) connect with Summerlin Parkway West to the 215.
+When you get to the 215, turn left heading south then turn right at Charleston Blvd.

 Charleston Blvd. turns into State Route 159 (a.k.a Red Rock Canyon Rd/Blue Diamond Rd) once you drive into the Conservation Area and runs west, then loops south, ending at Blue Diamond Road / Pahrump Hwy.